T

 +

 Yes, tap water in Prague is safe to drink.
-The Czech Republic has high standards for drinking water quality, and Prague's tap water is regularly tested and approved for consumption.
-You can confidently refill your water bottles from the tap, saving money and reducing plastic waste.
-Restaurants will also serve tap water if you ask for it.
+The Czech Republic has high standards for its drinking water quality, and Prague's tap water is regularly tested and meets all safety regulations.
+You can confidently refill your water bottle from the tap or order it in restaurants to stay hydrated and reduce plastic waste during your visit.

 What's the best area to stay in Prague?